KimikaTeorikoa/python-notes-tccm/contents/functions.md

 You see that we have compressed into a single line what we were doing before using a few more.
-As you probably guessed, anonymous functions are particularly useful as one-liners, but may become cumbersome to use for more sofisticated actions.
+As you probably guessed, anonymous functions are particularly useful as one-liners, but may become cumbersome to use for more sophisticated actions.

 ```{exercise}
 :nonumber: